 Glasgow and Hunterian Museum

-situated about 2 miles northwest
+situated about 2 miles northwest of

 The Unversity of Glasgow was founded

 in 1451 by Bishop William Turnbull,

 with the first classes taken in the

 Glasgow Cathedral buildings.
 This is

 Scotland, after St Andrews.
 The

 University buildings expanded over the

 following centuries into a huge complex

 University of Glasgow building, on the

 west side of Glasgow, was completed in

 1870.
 Nothing of the Old University

-The museums in the University
+The Museums in the University

 Hunterian Art Gallery, Mackintosh

 House, and the Zoology Museum.

 The Hunterian Museum, is Scotland's

 oldest public Museum with displays such

 dinosaurs, fossils, world culture, and

 The image above was taken from the

 Kelvingrove Art Gallery & Museum

 Google Map .
 Postcode: G12 8QQ .

 FREE Admission .